peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Certain CBOR objects are immutable (their values can't be changed), so they are inherently safe for use by multiple threads.

-CBOR objects that are arrays, maps, and byte strings (including tagged objects that represent numbers) are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.
+CBOR objects that are arrays, maps, and byte strings (whether or not they are tagged) are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.

 One kind of CBOR object is called a map, or a list of key-value pairs.
 Keys can be any kind of CBOR object, including numbers, strings, arrays, and maps.
 However, untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString) are the most suitable to use as keys; other kinds of CBOR object are much better used as map values instead, keeping in mind that some of them are not thread safe without synchronizing reads and writes to them.